Multi-Generational Estate Planning

 100 years is a long time, but it isn’t long enough to protect people for multiple generations.
 A dynasty trust (also called a generation-skipping trust) can last for multiple generations.
 Alaska, South Dakota and New Hampshire have dynasty trusts that last forever.
 Other states have statutes that allow trusts to “live” anywhere from 365 years to 1000 years.

 If a dynasty trust is for you, you’ll need a corporate trustee – like a bank or an insurance company or even a private trust company to be in charge of the trust.

 These trusts are great for clients who want to protect a portion of their wealth for a special purpose for future generations like providing college educations especially when the investment can be funded only with the income so that the trust can last forever.

 If you have been blessed with more income or wealth than you will need for your lifetime and you have more than you desire to pass down to your children, then consider setting funds aside for the generations coming after your children in a dynasty trust.

 Are you ready to plan for generations?
 We’d love to help.
-Just give us a call or contact us through our contact form on the Contact Michelle page of this site.
+Just give us a call or contact us through our contact form on this page.